branner-courses/rhodes_goerzen_foundations_py3k/notes_ch_3_tcp.md

 Second edition.

-TCP is used for "stream" sockets.
+TCP is used for "stream" sockets, split into packets automatically.

 ### How TCP works